rjmholt/misc/psapi/doc.md

 You can see here that the `PowerShell.Stop()` API is fairly easy to integrate with the standard C# TAP/async pattern.
 This class is quite a neat illustration of how the PowerShell API serves a fairly advanced scenario &mdash; a concurrent, pooled, asynchronous script runner class with cancellation support &mdash;
-with quite a lot of configurability without laboring you with too much boilerplate.
+providing you with quite a lot of configurability without the encumberance of lots of boilerplate.

 ## Things to know when using threads with the PowerShell API

 After expounding on all the possibilities of calling PowerShell on threads above, there are some caveats and limitations that it's important to keep in mind.
 We've alluded to them somewhat so far, but it's worth being explicit about them in their own section.